Amira Aisya Abdul Aziz

-Amira Aisya binti Abdul Aziz (اميرا عائشة بنت عبدالعزيز; born 14 February 1995) is a Malaysian politician who has served as Member of the Johor State Legislative Assembly (MLA) for Puteri Wangsa since March 2022.
+Amira Aisya binti Abdul Aziz (اميرا عائشة بنت عبدالعزيز; born 14 February 1995) is a Malaysian politician who served as Member of the Johor State Legislative Assembly (MLA) for Puteri Wangsa from 2022 to 2026.
 She is a co-founder and member of the Malaysian United Democratic Alliance (MUDA).
 She has also served as the Acting President of MUDA since the resignation of Syed Saddiq in November 2023 and the 1st Deputy President of MUDA since July 2022.
 She served as the 2nd Secretary-General of MUDA from August 2021 to July 2022.
-In addition, she is presently the youngest MLA of Johor, the first female Puteri Wangsa MLA and the only MLA from her party.
+During her time in office, she was the youngest MLA of Johor, the first female Puteri Wangsa MLA and the only MLA from her party.

 Early life and education

 Amira was born in Kampung Melayu Majidee, Johor Bahru, Johor, Malaysia in 1995.
 Amira and her 4 siblings were raised by their single mother, Rosita Manas.
 Amira's father died in 2007 when Amira was only 12.
 Amira received primary and secondary education at Sultan Ibrahim Girls School, Johor Bahru and later furthered her studies at International Islamic University Malaysia (IIUM) and obtained a Master's degree in law.

 Amira was one of the members of the Johor Student Leaders Council (JSLC) when she was 16 and later became one of the strategic planners and members of advisory panel at the Johor Student Leaders Council Alumni (JSLCA) when she was 18.
 At the same year, Amira also became the youngest member of the National Children Consultant and Legal Counsel Council.
 Amira has trained 10,000 student leaders in the entire Johor and was a model director of Johor of the United Nations (UN) during her time in JSLCA.
 Amira also helped in the success of the first UN model of daily school students as she believed that national school students have the same rights as private school students.

 Amira was also appointed leadership trainer for the Treasure Ambassador Programme 3.0, which is a social entrepreneurship programme for the university students of Johor.
 After ending her training in Chambers, Amira started work at the Education Performance And Delivery Unit (PADU) under the Ministry of Education which focuses the policies and research of the implementation of the national education plan.
 Amira headed the 21st century educational initiative and literation and numeration initiatives.
 Amira was also co-director in Youth Kuala Lumpur Summit in 2019.
 When she ended her service in PADU, Amira served as a research officer in the federal constituency of Muar since 2020.